 The integration time is controlled by the registers fr_length[15:0] and exposure[15:0].
 The mult_timer configuration defines the granularity of the registers reset_length and exposure.
-It is read as number of system clock cycles (16.129 ns nominal at 62 MHz).
-The exposure control for (Pipelined) Global Master mode is depicted in Figure 16.
+It is read as number of system clock cycles (16.129 ns nominal at 62 MHz) for the V1-SN/SE version and 15.5 MHz cycles (64.516 ns nominal) for the V2-SN/SE version.

+The exposure control for (Pipelined) Global Master mode is depicted in Figure 17.

 The pixel values are transferred to the storage node during FOT, after which all photo diodes are reset.
 The reset state remains active for a certain time, defined by the reset_length and mult_timer registers, as shown in the figure.
 Note that meanwhile the image array is read out line by line.
 After this reset period, the global photodiode reset condition is abandoned.
 This indicates the start of the integration or exposure time.
-The length of the exposure time is defined by the registers exposure and mult_timer.
+The length of the exposure time is defined by the registers exposure and mult timer.

-- NOTE: The start of the exposure time is synchronized to the start of a new line (during ROT) if the exposure period starts during a frame readout.
-As a consequence, the effective time during which the image core is in a reset state is extended to the start of a new line. - Make sure that the sum of the reset time and exposure time exceeds the time required to readout all lines.
+NOTE: The start of the exposure time is synchronized to the start of a new line (during ROT) if the exposure period starts during a frame readout.

+As a consequence, the effective time during which the image core is in a reset state is extended to the start of a new line.

+- Make sure that the sum of the reset time and exposure time exceeds the time required to readout all lines.
 If this is not the case, the exposure time is extended until all (active) lines are read out. - Alternatively, it is possible to specify the frame time and exposure time.
 The sensor automatically calculates the required reset time.
 This mode is enabled by the fr_mode register.
-The frame time is specified in the register fr_length.
+The frame time is specified in the register fr length.

-Figure 16.
+Figure 17.
 Integration Control for (Pipelined) Global Shutter Mode (Master)